-The huge number of tournaments around the country satisfies anyone who wants to play outside their club, whatever their standard.
+The huge number of events around the country will satisfy anyone who wants to play outside their club, whatever their standard.

 Your First Tournament is a guide to entering and playing in your first tournament.

 Some tournaments are particularly suitable for newcomers to competitive play.
 In particular, the All-England Handicap Tournaments (AC and GC) starts off as an internal club competition each season, with qualifiers progressing to regional and then national finals.

 Played for a while?
 Looking to Reach the Next Level?

 The National Merit Award Scheme encourages enterprising play and raises skills.